OOP-BPGC/2014-Group-9/README.md

 Group-9
 =======
-there are two more .rar files in this submission.
-One of it contains all the source codes for the J-Unit tests along with the classes required to implement the same.
+The project documents are all up to date. src/RM contains all the code done so far. however it also includes the Unit Tests.
-The second rar file contains all the UML diagrams in .zargo format which can be opened with ArgoUml
+The lib folder contains easyMock and also the driver to connect to mysql uml folder contains all UML diagrams in .png format. they should preferably be opened using Firefox Web Browser